-Creating DISCUSSION DISCUSSION negative Expressing time, place and cause Through reading, role-play and drama explore how different views might be meanings: Using conjunctions e.g. We should have a swimming pool so we expressed/explained/justified (e.g. the different view of characters in a prefix mis- can learn to swim. particular book, or the different view of people writing to a newspaper).
-In adverbs e.g. Then we could swim every day. the process, draw inferences such as inferring characters' feelings, thoughts Creating negative prepositions . e.g. We could swim in the pool during the summer and motives from their actions, and justifying inferences with evidence meanings: Introduction to paragraphs as a way to group related material.
-Write a traditional tale (or a scene from any narrative) from two key prefix dis- For example: write an introduction to show why you are debating characters' perspectives, showing a contrast in viewpoint Manual a contain a the issue e.g. There is always a lot of disagreement about x and Maite a suppose that are set for all a set of a Words with a people's views vary a lot.
-Write a summary statement/series of sentences expressing their own /k/ sound Group arguments for, and arguments against, in separate opinion on the characters viewpoints (e.g. who was right/wrong) and spelt with 'ch' paragraphs present reasons for their opinion Homophones Headings and sub-headings to aid presentation e.g. use headings and Near to present arguments for and arguments against Homophones Adding prefix bi- and re- Words ending in the /g/ sound spelt 'gue' and the /k/ sound spelt 'que' Words with a /sh/ sound spelt with 'ch'
+Creating DISCUSSION DISCUSSION

+negative Expressing time, place and cause Through reading, role-play and drama explore how different views might be

+meanings: Using conjunctions e.g. We should have a swimming pool so we expressed/explained/justified (e.g. the different view of characters in a

+prefix mis- can learn to swim. particular book, or the different view of people writing to a newspaper).
+In

+adverbs e.g. Then we could swim every day. the process, draw inferences such as inferring characters' feelings, thoughts

+Creating prepositions . e.g. We could swim in the pool during the summer and motives from their actions, and justifying inferences with evidence

+negative

+meanings: Introduction to paragraphs as a way to group related material.
+Write a traditional tale (or a scene from any narrative) from two key

+prefix dis- For example: write an introduction to show why you are debating characters' perspectives, showing a contrast in viewpoint

+the issue e.g. There is always a lot of disagreement about x and

+Words with a people's views vary a lot.
+Write a summary statement/series of sentences expressing their own

+/k/ sound Group arguments for, and arguments against, in separate opinion on the characters viewpoints (e.g. who was right/wrong) and

+spelt with 'ch' paragraphs present reasons for their opinion

+Homophones Headings and sub-headings to aid presentation e.g. use headings

+and Near to present arguments for and arguments against

+Homophones

+۸ ما مانس سر سرم د ن ، .

+Adding prefix bi- and re-

+DI- and re-

+Words ending

+in the $/q/$

+sound spelt

+'gue' and the

+/k/ sound

+spelt 'que'

+spere que

+Words with a

+/sh/ sound

+, ,

+spelt with 'ch'